danroth27/BlazorHybridApp/README.md

-# BlazorHybridApp
+# Blazor Hybrid app

-Blazor hybrid with Mobile Blazor Bindings
+A Blazor Hybrid app based on .NET MAUI using components shared with a Blazor web app.